-- 4. Upon receiving a written request from the owner of any residence: - (a) on the land listed in Table 1; - (b) on the land listed as 123, 126, and 172 on the figure in Appendix 3; - (c) on the land listed as R2, R4-12 on the figure in Appendix 3; - (d) on privately-owned land where subsequent noise monitoring shows that the noise generated by the project is greater than or equal to LAeq(15 minute) 38 dB(A); or - (e) on privately owned land between the Stratford and Duralie mines where the maximum passby rail traffic noise from the Project exceeds 85dBA, the Proponent shall implement additional noise mitigation measures (such as double glazing, insulation, and/or air conditioning) at the residence in consultation with the owner.
+- 4. Upon receiving a written request from the owner of any residence: - (a) On the land listed in Table 1; - (b) On the land listed as 123, 126 and 172 on the figure in Appendix 3; - (c) On the land listed as R2, R4-R12 on the figure in Appendix 3; - (d) On privately-owned land where subsequent noise monitoring shows that noise generated by the project is greater than or equal to LAeq (15 min) 38 dB(A); or - (e) On privately-owned land between the Stratford and Duralie mines where the maximum passby rail traffic noise from the Project exceeds 85 dB(A), the Proponent shall implement additional noise mitigation measures (such as double glazing, insulation and/or air conditioning) at the residence in consultation with the owner.
 These measures must be reasonable and feasible.

-If within 3 months of receiving this request from the owner, the Proponent and the owner cannot agree on the measures to be implemented, or there is a dispute about the implementation of these measures, then either party may refer the matter to the Director-General for resolution.
+If within 3 months of receiving this request from the owner, the Proponent and the owner cannot agree on the measures to be implemented, or there is a dispute about the implementation of these measures, then either party may refer the matter to the Secretary for resolution.